StG 44: Description

-The British were critical of the weapon, saying that the receiver could be bent and the bolt locked up by the mere act of knocking a leaning rifle onto a hard floor.
-A late-war U.S. assessment derided the StG-44 as "mediocre", "bulky" and "unhandy", declaring it incapable of sustained automatic fire and prone to jamming, though the report accepted that its accuracy was "excellent for a weapon of its type".

 History

 Background

 In the late 19th century, small-arms cartridges had become able to fire accurately at long distances.
 Jacketed bullets propelled by smokeless powder were lethal out to 2000 m.
-This was beyond the range a shooter could engage a target with open sights, as at that range a man-sized target would be completely blocked by the front sight blade.
-Only units of riflemen firing by volley could hit grouped targets at those ranges.
+This was beyond the range a shooter could engage a target with open sights, as at that range a man-sized target would be completely blocked by the front sight blade; only units of riflemen firing by volley could hit grouped targets at those ranges.
 That fighting style was taken over by the widespread introduction of machine guns, which made use of these powerful cartridges to suppress the enemy at long range.
 Rifles remained the primary infantry weapon, but in some forces were seen as a secondary or support weapon, backing up the machine guns.

-This left a large gap in performance; the rifle was not effective at the ranges it could theoretically reach while being much larger and more powerful than needed for close combat.
+This practice left a large gap in performance: the rifle was not effective at the ranges it could theoretically reach while being much larger and more powerful than needed for close combat.
 Weapons for short-range use existed, initially semi-automatic pistols and, later, automatic submachine guns.
 These fired pistol rounds which lacked power, accuracy, and range.
 They were only useful at very short ranges of no more than 50–100 m.
 This led to extensive research into creating an intermediate round to fill this gap.
 This type of ammunition was being considered as early as 1892, but militaries at the time were still fixated on increasing the maximum range and velocity of bullets from their rifles.